 Want to learn more?

 Online assessment is here to stay.
 Technology is pervasive in modern-day society, and educational institutions need to digitally transform themselves to adapt and provide services that are fit for the future.
-Learn more in the 'Why e-assessment' section.
+Learn more in the 'Why online assessment' section.

 More content on assessment, technology and education?